Resume is one of the first factors that help young people succeed in conquering employers in today's era.

 This is where you should list your past jobs.
 Since this section is of great interest to employers, it should be in the top half of the first page – visible without scrolling down.

-You should write your work history in chronological order (most recent first) and list job titles, company names, and dates (you can choose to just include the year or month and year you started and ended each job).
+Your work history should be written in chronological order (most recent first) and include job titles, company names, and dates (you can choose to just include the year or month and year you started and ended each job).
 Use bullet points to highlight the jobs you’ve held on your online resume.

 Skill